-24th Annual OCEANS OF RHYTHM FESTIVAL
+26th Annual OCEANS OF RHYTHM FESTIVAL

-AFRICAN & BRAZILIAN DANCE, DRUM & MASQUERADE
+AFRICAN DANCE, DRUM and MUSIC

-Oceans of Rhythm Festival, held in Long Branch, New Jersey for 24 years is designed to bring diverse sections of the community together, for a family oriented, educational and recreational, multi-media festival, that will expand and broaden the experiences of all those who participate, both audience and artists.
+Oceans of Rhythm Festival, held in Long Branch, New Jersey for 26 years is designed to bring diverse sections of the community together, for a family oriented, educational and recreational, multi-media festival, that will expand and broaden the experiences of all those who participate, both audience and artists.
 It is ZEYBRAH's aim to provide a vehicle for positive community growth and development.